chisumo2016/Roles-Permission-template/Setup.md

  ## Create Roles and Permissions | Spatie Role and Permission | Laravel 9 Tutorial
     To create the roles and permissions we're going to use the Spatie package.
-    Create the UI for roles  to display the  create page Add the functionality  to create and store the roles ,paermissions in controller\\
+    Create the UI for roles  to display the  create page Add the functionality  to create and store the roles ,paermissions in controller

+## Update Spatie Roles and Permissions in Laravel
+    Add the button for edit and include the style for the button with tailwindcss Add the route ()
+    Add the edit page for  permissions
+    create the function edit into permission controller create the function update into permission controller Repeat the same prodecure for roles